I Want To...

 By the end of this course, the students will be able to:

-- Describe how nutrition, physical activity and other lifestyle choices affect lifespan and quality of life.
+- Describe how nutrition, physical activity and other lifestyle choices affect health risks, lifespan, and quality of life.

 - Describe approaches to the prevention and treatment of obesity in adults and children.

-- Identify aspects of their personal experiences that can be applied to patient education and management.
+- Identify aspects of their personal experiences with lifestyle change that can be applied to patient education and management.

 Time Commitment and Course Length